limhowe/backend-challenge/README.md

 ## How to submit your work

 Fork this project on github.
-When you're finished, send us the URL of your public repository and the URL of your running instance of the API. *Consider using `.gitignore` to avoid putting any deployment credentials or API key in your public repository.*
+When you're finished, send us the URL of your public repository.

 ## Extra credit